jbarciv/GPUs-Setup/README.md

 ## Description

 The next respository summarizes the basics steps to run a small cluster of GPUs.
-Basic tips and many links are provided to facilitate research.
+Basic tips and many links are provided to facilitate installation.
+The underlying intention is based on neuroevolutionary algorithms for research purposes.

 ## Table of Contents